 Airlines are a safe and simple way to transport a puppy.
 There are weather restrictions that come into play with this option that basically boil down to minimizing transport to northern states in the winter and from Texas in the summer.
 If you have any questions on the potential for us to fly your puppy home, feel free to reach out to us.

-Though you do save the Texas state sales tax (6.75%) when you fly a puppy out of state, there are other costs involved.
 When you decide to fly your puppy, we'll request $600 additional to pay for the logistics.
 This includes the flight, pre-flight Veterinarian check from an airline certified Veterinarian, travel crate and mailing the appropriate items, paperwork and accessories.

 There are some details that can cause this cost to go up: